MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 The Android SDK for MapsIndoors has been upgraded from V3 to V4, which comes with a lot of improvements, features and flexibility.
 The MapsIndoors SDK now supports Mapbox as a map provider, alongside some reworked and refactored features that simplify development and SDK behavior.
 This guide will cover specific changes to the SDK and how to use it to provide you with a guide on how to upgrade from V3 to V4.

-## MapsIndoors SDK Map Engine Flavours
+## MapsIndoors SDK Map Engine Flavors

 <!--- This part is not 100% settled, be sure to talk to Frederik to confirm before release!
 As of V4 the MapsIndoors mobile SDKs support both Google Maps and Mapbox.
 A version of the SDK is available for each map engine.